 - o Each review is worth 15% of the course grade, or 30% combined.
-The article reviews are due on September 24 and November 5.
+The article reviews are due on September 27 and October 25.
 Evaluation will be based on evident organization (including sections with section headings), quality of writing (spelling grammar, and punctuation), and quality and clarity of the summary and of the points you are make in the critique. - A 2-3 page paper (1000-1200 words, 1-1/2 or double-spaced, 1-inch margins, 12-point Times Roman font) that summarizes the past, present, and future of your hometown and home metropolitan region.
 That is, think about the city and suburb with which you most identify and set them in the context of recent urban trends.
-Do not rely on nor attempt to recreate a Wikipedia account. - O Your hometown paper is due Thursday, November 19 and is worth 15% of the course grade.
+Do not rely on nor attempt to recreate a Wikipedia account. - O Your hometown paper is due Thursday, November 17 and is worth 10% of the course grade.
 Evaluation is based on evident organization, quality of writing (spelling grammar, and punctuation), and quality and clarity of the points you are making in the paper. - O The hometown paper should provide a geographical, historical and economic sketch of your hometown (if you have lived in several places, choose one).
 Include which metropolitan area is most important to your hometown; that is, if your home is a suburb or a small town, where does your family shop and eat out, and which airport do they use?
 What was the local economy based on, say, 25 years ago?
 What is it based on now?
-What is the future of the place in a globalized world? - Small exams or quizzes on course material and readings.
-There will be 2 of these unannounced during the semester.
-Each is worth 5% of the course grade, or 10% for the two. - A final project individual or by a group of 2-3 collaborators on an urban issue in a particular city.
-The presentation and final report combined are worth 20% of the course grade.
+What is the future of the place in a globalized world? - A final project individual or by a group of 2-3 collaborators on an urban issue in a particular city.
+The presentation and final report combined are worth 25% of the course grade.